ZhengZerong/PaMIR/README.md

 python main_associate_points_with_smpl_vertices.py    # requires SMPL fitting
 cd ..
 ```
 Note that the last python script requires SMPL model fitted to the scans.
-To do so, you can use our tool released at [this link](https://github.com/ZhengZerong/MultiviewSMPLifyX).
+To fit SMPL to your own 3D scans, you can use our tool released at [this link](https://github.com/ZhengZerong/MultiviewSMPLifyX).

 ## Train the Network
 Please run the following command to train the network: